-The Newgle it! logo is available in the upper left corner of every page throughout the site.
-Click on the logo at any time to return to the Home page.
+Q How can we help you?

 The Newgle it! search bar is also available on every page, making it possible for you to conveniently initiate a search anytime from anywhere within the site.

-By using search terms, such as 'Sony Television,' or by typing in the model number of your television, you can visit the pages listed in the search results immediately.
+By using search terms, such as the product name or manufacturer, or by typing in the model number or Newmar part number, you can visit the relevant Newgle pages listed in the search results immediately.
+You can also view related search results directly from Google.